James Mayer de Rothschild (1782-1868)

 James held on to the reins of power within the family firm after the death of Nathan in 1836.
 His sons, brothers and nephews were in awe of his dynamic authority.
 Contemporaries remembered his quick wit, expressed in a heavy German accent, though the sharp tongue which went with it was not always benign.
 James was devoted to his extended family, but it was not beyond him to turn against any member whom he felt to have acted improperly.
 His response to the marriage of his niece, Hannah Mayer, displayed at once his demand for obedience and his faithfulness to the family's Jewish beliefs.
 His domination of the firm ended with his death on 15 November 1868.

-James Mayer de Rothschild, correspondence, 1817-1891
+James Mayer de Rothschild, sundry private correspondence, 1835-1867

-James Mayer de Rothschild, correspondence, 1848-c.1870
+James Mayer de Rothschild, collection of autograph letters, 1848-c.1870

 000/1618, 206 items

 Collection of autograph letters addressed to James and Betty de Rothschild by members of the French royal family, members of the aristocracy, government ministers and politicians.
 The letters were acquired on the open market from a dealer; it is believed that they once formed part of the collection of archives of de Rothschild Freres that was subsequently deposited with the Archives Nationales de France by Baron Elie de Rothschild.
 It is thought that before the deposit was made, Baron Elie removed certain autographs and retained them; these were then subsequently lost or stolen, finding their way to the open market.
 The letters are arranged into folders under the following headings (this is the arrangement in which the letters arrived in the Archive):